 - Farm workers

 - Railroad employees

 - Independent contractors

 - Federal government workers

-To determine whether or not you are eligible for workers' compensation, we advise you to speak to your employer and then consult with one of our personal injury attorney's who specializes in workers' compensation laws.
+To determine whether you are eligible for workers' compensation, we advise you to speak to your employer and then consult with one of our attorneys who specializes in workers' compensation laws.

 If you have been injured on the job, you may be eligible to receive compensation to cover the following:

-Need Medical Treatment?
-Choosing Between Your Own Doctor And The One Provided By Your Employer?
+Choosing Between Your Own Doctor and the One Provided By Your Employer

-It is in your best interest to hire a personal injury attorney who specializes in workers' compensation law if you are permanently injured or your claim has been denied.
-In either case, be sure to save all documents, including your doctor's report, and perhaps even seek a second opinion.
-Please feel free to call us toll free at 1-800-369-5300 or take our Free Online Evaluation
+It is in your best interest to hire a personal injury attorney who specializes in workers' compensation law if you or a loved one are disabled as a result of your injury or your claim for benefits has been denied.
+In either case, be sure to save all documents, including any doctor's reports and documents from your employer and workers’ compensation insurer.
+Please do not hesitate to contact our team of highly qualified legal professionals to learn more about your rights.